pustotnik/zenmake/docs/why.rst

 **Bazel**

-Well, I don't know a lot about this build system.
+Well, I don't know a lot about this build system but I read some documentation and tried some examples.
 I guess it's a normal choice for big projects or for projects done internally in companies but is definitely too big for small projects.
 And it has some other problems: https://medium.com/windmill-engineering/bazel-is-the-worst-build-system-except-for-all-the-others-b369396a9e26